zzatang/tongue-twisters-challenge/documentation/implementation_plan.md

      - Used shadcn/ui components for consistent styling
      - Implemented proper TypeScript types for all metrics

-10. **Validation**: Run frontend tests (e.g., using Jest and React Testing Library) on key components such as the Dashboard, Practice, and Feedback components to ensure UI functionality and error-free rendering. ✅
+10. **Validation**: Run frontend tests (e.g., using Jest and React Testing Library) on key components such as the Dashboard, Practice, and Feedback components to ensure UI functionality and error-free rendering. ✅ DONE
     - **Execution Summary (2025-02-21)**: Successfully implemented and fixed testing infrastructure:
       - Set up Jest and React Testing Library with proper configuration:
         - Created `jest.config.js` with Next.js and module transformations